Please refer to the University’s Glossary of Terms for policies and procedures.

 A1 Purpose of procedures

-These procedures detail the steps that must be undertaken to approve, change an existing course or discontinue a course at the University of the Sunshine Coast.
+These procedures detail the steps that must be undertaken to approve a new course, change an existing course or discontinue a course at the USC.
 They must be read in conjunction with the Program Accreditation and Course Approval – Governing Policy.

-A2.1 Faculties plan and progress all proposed new courses, course changes and course discontinuations so that:
+A2.1 Schools plan and progress all proposed new courses, course changes and course discontinuations so that:

-- the approval of a new course is no later than two weeks prior to the opening of enrolments for the teaching period in which it is to be first offered.
+- the approval of a new course is no later than two weeks prior to the class selection date for the teaching period in which it is to be first offered.

 Change to a course

 Pre-enrolment Data: Course information required prior to student enrolment for the next academic calendar year.

-- the approval of changes to a course is no later than two weeks prior to the opening of enrolments for the teaching period in which it is to be offered.
+- the approval of changes to a course is finalised by no later than four weeks prior to the commencement of the teaching period in which it is to be offered.

 Discontinuation of a course

-- the approval of discontinuation of a course is finalised by no later than two weeks prior to the opening of enrolments for the teaching period in which it was to be offered, so that effective transition arrangements are in place.
+- the approval of discontinuation of a course is finalised by no later than four weeks prior to the class selection date for the teaching period in which it was to be offered, so that effective transition arrangements are in place.

 A3 Scope of application